Hacienda de San Antonio

 The Colonial Highlands are blessed with a spring-like climate year-round.
 The average day is brisk in the morning, warm and sunny in the afternoon and cool at night.
 Winter days are warm (in the 20s C), although you may require a sweater after the sun goes down.
 April and May tend to be hot and dry.
 Expect brief afternoon showers 3 or 4 times a week from June to mid-October.
 Rains are typically heaviest in July and August.

-Call us on to start planning your holiday to Hacienda de San Antonio or take a look at our itineraries to Mexico
+To start planning your holiday to Hacienda de San Antonio

 Experience traditional Mexican life at the luxurious colonial Hacienda de San Antonio set in the midst of magnificent landscaped grounds in the foothills of the Colima Volcano.
 The working ranch has an organic farm, stables and coffee plantation.